 A member may provide cash back to a household at closing on the mortgage loan in an amount not exceeding \$250.
-The member must use any set-aside subsidy exceeding such amount that is beyond what is needed at closing for closing costs and the approved mortgage amount as a credit to reduce the principal of the mortgage loan or as a credit toward the household's monthly payments on the mortgage loan.
+If the amount of set-aside subsidy that exceeds what is needed for closing costs and the approved mortgage amount is more than \$250, the member must use the amount in excess as a credit to reduce the principal of the mortgage loan.